The official blog of the Lung Institute.

 COPD Action Plan Example:

 Green Zone: Symptoms are well-controlled.
 You take your medications daily as prescribed by your doctor.
 You keep all scheduled appointments and follow your COPD treatment plan.

 Yellow Zone: COPD symptoms have increased or changed.
 You may feel more breathless than usual or have increased coughing and mucus.
 These changes could be a sign of a COPD flare-up.
 Your action plan will outline what to do if you feel an increase in COPD symptoms.
 It will have how to take rescue inhalers, when to use oxygen and how to use your breathing exercises.
 Also, the plan will discuss when to call your doctor.

 Red Zone: Sudden or severe COPD symptoms like very bad shortness of breath, chills, fever, confusion, chest pain or coughing up blood could be a medical emergency.
 You action plan should outline what to do in case of an emergency.
 Have your contacts listed out in your plan.
 Your doctor will include how to use your oxygen.
 Call 911 and get help right away.

 Again, the above COPD action plan is an example.
 You and your doctor will work together to make the best COPD action plan for you.

 We hope you have found these tips to maximize your COPD treatment plan helpful.
-In addition to these tips, many people have seen improvements to their quality of life after stem cell treatment.
+In addition to these tips, many people have seen improvements to their quality of life after cellular therapy.
 If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more, contact us at (800) 729-3065.